 Dr. Yanting Yin earned her B.S. from Tianjin University of Traditional Chinese Medicine and her Ph.D. in structural biology and pharmacology from Shanghai Institute of Materia Medica, a part of the Chinese Academy of Sciences.
 Her dissertation research, which was completed in the labs of Drs.
-H. Eric Xu and Karsten Melcher at SIMM and Van Andel Research Institute, focused on the structural basis of class B G protein-coupled receptors (GPCRs), a molecular family with significant drug development implications for diseases including heart failure and cancer.
-She is now a postdoctoral fellow in the lab of Dr. Huilin Li at VARI.
+H. Eric Xu and Karsten Melcher at SIMM and Van Andel Institute, focused on the structural basis of class B G protein-coupled receptors (GPCRs), a molecular family with significant drug development implications for diseases including heart failure and cancer.
+She is now a postdoctoral fellow in the lab of Dr. Huilin Li at VAI.

 Dr. Yanting Yin uses cryo-electron microscopy (cryo-EM) to investigate the structural basis of DNA replication, including a ring-shaped protein called ORC, which helps initiate the replication process and unwind the DNA double helix.
 She also studies the bacterial proteasome system of Mycobacterium tuberculosis, a serious public health threat that claims between 1.5 and 2 million lives annually around the world.